jhegg/github-desktop-notifier/README.md

 1. Clone/update the repo.
 2. `./gradlew clean run`
   * By default, the user and token are not set.
 Click on Edit -> Preferences to do so.
-Note that the preferences will not be stored.
+Note that the preferences will not be stored until issue #6 is resolved.
   * Warning: if you do not set [an OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/), then GitHub will start [rejecting requests above 60 per hour](https://developer.github.com/v3/#rate-limiting).
-  * Also until issue #5 is fixed, you can't set the GitHub Enterprise hostname from the UI, only from the command line parameter.
-See below for an example.

 ## Building the self-contained app